Alternative Energy Engineering: An Introduction

 |June 15, 2015 - June 26, 2015||2||M-F 3:15-6:05P||Open||Craig Christensen||10167|

-The course will examine the advances made since the advent of the steam engine by people to increasingly exploit energy sources to do work for them, especially in manufacturing and transportation.
+The course will examine the advances made since the advent of the steam engine by people who increasingly exploited energy sources to do work for them, especially in manufacturing and transportation.
 A brief history of energy inventions since 1760 will provide insights into how necessary technological improvements evolved to meet growing needs.
 This will include the steam engine, electric motor, internal combustion engine, turbines, and jet engine.
-A history of petroleum since 1859 will also be considered.
+We will also investigate the history of petroleum since 1859, how it dominated the energy market, and consider its significant value in many modern products.

 Consumption of fossil fuels has increased the concentration of carbon dioxide in the atmosphere.
 Whether this and other factors are causing global warming will be investigated.
 Both strong and weak arguments are made on both sides of that question.